A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation

-We find that centralized infrastructure simultaneously causes segregation and the “urbanization of poverty” (i.e., occupation of urban sites primarily by poor agents) when the homophily and incentives drawing the poor to urban sites are large enough.
-However, even when homophily preferences are very small, as long as the incentives drawing the poor to urban sites is large, under income inequality where one race has a significantly higher proportion of the poor, we get racial segregation on urban sites but {integration} on non-urban sites.
-However, we find there is an overall mitigation of segregation when the urban sites are distributed throughout the lattice and the incentive drawing the poor on the urban sites exceeds the homophily preference.
-We prove that in this case, no matter how strong homophily preferences are, it will be exponentially unlikely that a configuration chosen from stationarity will have large, homogeneous clusters of similarly colored agents, thus promoting integration in the city with high probability.
+We prove that when incentives are large enough, we will have "urbanization of poverty," an observed effect whereby poor people tend to congregate on urban sites.
+Moreover, even when homophily preferences are very small, if the incentives are large and there is income inequality in the two-color classes, we can get racial segregation on urban sites but integration on non-urban sites.
+In contrast, we find an overall mitigation of segregation when the urban sites are distributed throughout the lattice and the incentives for urban sites exceed the homophily biases.
+We prove that in this case, no matter how strong homophily preferences are, it will be exponentially unlikely that a configuration chosen from stationarity will have large, homogeneous clusters of agents of either color, suggesting we will have racial integration with high probability.